Reading for Life

 I love to read.
 I love to read because like Marilyn McEntyre, I have felt the power of words to shape my life.
 Reading books has stood at the center of my own faith formation.
 I have sought to "read my way through life"-ever exploring the ideas, intuitions, speculations, fears and dreams of others as a way of illuminating my own.
 Books can be like friends; companions on a journey.
 Reading books can be done alone or with others.
 Both should be cherished and enjoyed.
 From time to time throughout the year, I will be inviting any and all who would like to join me in regular periods of reading good books together.
 I desire to share with others what has become such a beautiful gift to my own life-the joy of reading!

 I am calling this Reading For Life.
 What I mean by this is three-fold.
 First, this name reflects my personal commitment or obsession to "Read for my lifetime".
 Reading is a habit that I will continue until my last day.
 The name also speaks to my experience of a life that has been made better through regular reading.
 And lastly, it underlines the sheer passion and hunger for the gift of language itself-for the word, and the food that the word provides!

-Book for Advent
+Book for Easter

 Upcoming Book Schedule

 |Easter (Starting April 9)||Evangelical Anxiety: A Memoir, Charles Marsh|